Agenda

 Day Two Welcoming Remarks

-• How early collaboration with TVA as utility partner is shaping siting decisions, grid integration requirements, and regulatory sequencing for Type One Energy’s first fusion plants
+• How did early collaboration with TVA shape site decisions, grid integration requirements, and regulatory sequencing?

-• How Type One Energy’s OEM role—focused on core fusion technology—enables clearer interfaces with partners responsible for delivery, operations, and compliance
+• How· How does Type One’s OEM role enable clearer interfacing with partners for delivery, operations, and compliance?

-• How EPC-led design and construction planning can reduce execution risk, improve schedule confidence, and support repeatable deployment
+• To what degree does this approach reduce execution risk, improve schedule confidence, and support repeatable deployment?

 SHINE has established one of the most commercially credible pathways in the fusion sector by building revenue-driving businesses around fusion-driven neutron production, isotope manufacturing, and waste recycling.